Explore the five millennia of Scotland’s ancient and turbulent past by visiting the hundreds of historical sites across the country.

 Explore Scotland’s wonderful historical tales at the country’s five UNESCO World Heritage Sites.
 The oldest site dates back more than 5,000 years and includes the four monuments of the Neolithic Heart of Orkney, one of the most important Neolithic sites in Western Europe.

 Uncover the north west frontier of the Roman Empire, the Antonine Wall in central Scotland.
 Built around 140 AD, the ancient wall runs for 60 km from Old Kilpatrick on the north side of the River Clyde to Bo’ness on the Firth of Forth.
+See what else the Romans got up to in Scotland.

 You can also discover important sites such as the 18th century utopian cotton mill village at New Lanark, the beautiful architecture of Edinburgh’s Old and New Towns and the UNESCO Dual World Heritage site of St Kilda, with its rich culture linking us to a way of life now lost.